MohammadZarifiyan/Laravel-Chart/README.md

 First you need to give trait `MohammadZarifiyan\LaravelChart\Traits\HasChart` to your model.
 Then use the `exportForChart` method to extract the information.
 1. The first parameter of this method must be an instance of `Carbon\CarbonPeriod` that specifies the beginning and end of the total time period.
-2. The second parameter of this method must be a closure whose first parameter is an instance of `Illuminate\Database\Eloquent\Builder` and the second parameter is an instance of `Carbon\CarbonPeriod`.
+2. The second parameter of this method must be a closure that its first parameter is an instance of `Illuminate\Database\Eloquent\Builder` and its second parameter is an instance of `Carbon\CarbonPeriod`.
 In this closure, you must apply conditions to the `Illuminate\Database\Eloquent\Builder` that limit the data to the time period given by `Carbon\CarbonPeriod` and then return the desired information for your chart.

-The result of this method is a collection that includes the information you returned in the closure and you can use them in your charts.
+The result of `exportForChart` method is an instance of `Illuminate\Support\Collection` that includes the data you returned in the closure, so you can use them in your charts.

 ### Example
-In the following example, we have calculated the sum of the amount column of the invoices at the end of **each day** in the period of **one week ago until now**.
+In the following example, we have calculated the sum of the `amount` column of the invoices at the end of **each day** in the period of **one week ago until now**.
 ```php
 <?php